hz-b/raypyng/docs/index.rst

 Welcome to raypyng's documentation!
 ===================================
-raypyng provides a simple API to work with
+raypyng provides a simple python API to work with `RAY-UI
-`RAY-UI
 <https://www.helmholtz-berlin.de/forschung/oe/wi/optik-strahlrohre/arbeitsgebiete/ray_en.html>`_,
 a software for optical simulation of synchrotron